ÎÛÎÛÂþ»

 Serving 619 students in grades Kindergarten-8, Parker Performing Arts ranks in the top 50% of all schools in Colorado for overall test scores (math proficiency is top 50%, and reading proficiency is top 50%).

-The percentage of students achieving proficiency in math is 27% (which is lower than the Colorado state average of 32%).
+The percentage of students achieving proficiency in math is 35% (which is higher than the Colorado state average of 33%).
 The percentage of students achieving proficiency in reading/language arts is 49% (which is higher than the Colorado state average of 45%).

 Minority enrollment is 44% of the student body (majority Hispanic), which is lower than the Colorado state average of 50% (majority Hispanic).